Where to Eat When You’re Traveling Solo in West Hollywood

 Solo travel can be the most rewarding.
 Decisions can remain spur-of-the-moment.
 A whim can lead to a new adventure.
 And, you get to spread out in that great hotel bed with no one stealing the covers.

 Yet, dining occasionally presents an issue.
 Loud restaurants can seem overwhelming.
 Likewise, you don’t want to dine solo in a space that’s not even half-full.
-We’ve rounded up our favorite spots for a solo meal in West Hollywood to make you feel right at home and maybe even help you find some new friends.
+We’ve rounded up our favorite spots for a solo meal in West Hollywood.
+You’ll feel right at home—and maybe even make some new friends.

-Quick and casual only applies to the service and the atmosphere in this quiet, but very respected sushi bar.
-They source the best fish money can buy, and if you’re opting to splash out (pun intended), there is a $150 omakase option.
-Or, you can select from the menu with beautiful raw selections like yellowtail carpaccio and spicy tuna.
-There’s also a crispy rice here that’s nearly addictive.
+The service is quick and the atmosphere is casual in this quiet, but very respected sushi bar.
+They source the best fish money can buy, and if you’re opting to splash out (pun intended), they offer an omakase option.
+Or, you can select from the menu’s beautiful raw selections like yellowtail carpaccio and spicy tuna.
+The crispy rice here is nearly addictive.

-Pro Tip: The team behind Jinpachi just opened another great spot for sushi.
-Head east on Melrose to Fish8, where you’ll find slightly lower prices but the same impeccable devotion to sushi and sashimi.
+Pro Tip: The team behind Jinpachi also runs another great spot for sushi.
+Head east on Melrose to Fish Eight, where you’ll find slightly lower prices but the same impeccable devotion to sushi and sashimi.

 E.P. & L.P.

-When dining alone, you still want a bit of action during a night out.
-E.P.’s chef’s counter is essentially a meal and a show––with front-row seats for the creation of exotic fare.
+If you’re dining alone, but still want a bit of action, E.P.’s chef’s counter is essentially a meal and a show––with front-row seats for the creation of exotic fare.
 Dining at the counter is usually first-come, first-serve, but if you’ve only got one night in the neighborhood, it’s wise to make a reservation.
-Chef Louis Tikaram’s newest, must-try specials include the Mooloolaba King Prawns with roasted seaweed butter, nori salt and lemon, as well as Szechuan Fried Fish, with wok-tossed green onion, dried chili and cinnamon.

-Many feel Cecconi’s has the best burger in the city—yes, we’re talking about the Fontina Black Truffle Burger.
+Many feel Cecconi’s has the best burger in the city—yes, we’re talking about their black truffle burger.
 We can’t argue with that, as it’s a solid choice for lunch or dinner.
-This lively institution is home to delicious Italian fare, and Tuesday-Saturday, they do a 3pm to 6pm special menu with $3, $6, and $9 specials, like avocado and chickpea dip, calamari fritti, and Peroni by the bottle.
+This lively institution is home to delicious Italian fare, and Tuesday-Saturday, they do a 3pm to 6pm special menu with $3, $6, and $9 specials, like avocado and chickpea dip, calamari fritti, and the black truffle burger.
 Grab a seat at one of the comfy, leather barstools and enjoy a meal while people-watching.

-Inspired by Mexico and a love of healthy, organic, sustainable cuisine, Chef Chandra Gilbert has made Gracias Madre a must-try on the L.A. map.
-There’s 5,000 square feet of dining space, both indoors and out, and it’s a wonderful place to bring a book, grab a glass of wine and take in the warm night air.
-The menu is vegetarian, marrying California cuisine and that of old Oaxaca in dishes like the Pozole hominy stew, the stewed cactus Nopales and the tacos with barbecued jackfruit with cashew crema.
+Inspired by authentic, from-scratch Mexican cuisine, Chef Alan Sanz has made Gracias Madre a must-try on the L.A. map.
+There’s 5,000 square feet of dining space, both indoors and out, and it’s a wonderful place to bring a book, grab a glass of wine, and take in the warm night air.
+The vegetarian menu marries California cuisine and that of old Oaxaca in dishes like the Pozole hominy stew, the stewed cactus Nopales and the tacos with barbecued jackfruit with cashew crema.

 Cavatina at Sunset Marquis